 Our designated safeguarding officers are:

-Mr Ellis - Head of School, Designated Safeguarding Lead
+Mr Gardner - Head of School, Designated Safeguarding Lead

 Mrs Carole Ann Roycroft - Safeguarding Governor